-The Board is comprised of seven Directors from diverse backgrounds with a range of business experience, skills and attributes.
+The Board is comprised of eight Directors (which will be reduced to seven following Julie Beeby's retirement) from diverse backgrounds with a range of business experience, skills and attributes.
 The following table demonstrates the skills and experience of the Directors across several dimensions that are relevant to the Company's business.